pymc-devs/pymc/docs/source/contributing/developer_guide.md

 \end{aligned}
 $$

-In the probabilistic programming context, this enables PyMC and its backend libraries aeppl and Aesara to create and evaluate computation graphs to compute, for example log-prior or log-likelihood values.
+In the probabilistic programming context, this enables PyMC and its backend PyTensor to create and evaluate computation graphs to compute, for example log-prior or log-likelihood values.

 ## PyMC in Comparison

-Within the PyMC model context, random variables are essentially Aesara tensors that can be used in all kinds of operations as if they were NumPy arrays.
+Within the PyMC model context, random variables are essentially PyTensor tensors that can be used in all kinds of operations as if they were NumPy arrays.
 This is different compared to TFP and pyro, where one needs to be more explicit about the conversion from random variables to tensors.

 Consider the following examples, which implement the below model.